spotinst/help/src/docs/wave/getting-started/README.md

 Usually, your Spark Scala code is included in the Docker image that you are using.
 In this case, a Spark-3.0.0 Docker image is hosted in a public NetApp repository.
 You can run one of the Spark examples found there.

-The Wave installation is configured with namespace `spark-jobs` and a serviceAccount `Spark` that has the required Kubernetes access rights.
+The Wave installation is configured with namespace `spark-jobs` and a serviceAccount `spark` that has the required Kubernetes access rights.
 Enter the following:

 ```
 spark-submit \